How To Set Up A Linux Network

 We get more into how to set up a DMZ using Linux systems for the outside and inside firewalls on the Firewall page.
-We also show you how to set up and test a Snort IDS system on the Security page.
+We also show you how to set up and test a Snort Intrusion Detection System on the Security page.

 Check out our Network Monitoring and Intrusion Detection pages !

 Setting up a network at home is easy.
-Hardware-wise you just need to install some 100 mega-bit PCI NICs (Network Interface Cards) in the PCs, buy an 8-port 100 mega-bit switch, and the RJ-45 Cat 5 UTP cables to connect the PC NICs to the switch.
+Hardware-wise you just need to install some PCI NICs (Network Interface Cards) in the PCs if they don't have any built-in NICs, buy an 8-port switch, and the RJ-45 Cat 5 UTP cables to connect the PC NICs to the switch.
 (Get an 8-port instead of a 4-port switch.
 They don't cost that much more and it's always better to have too many network connections than not enough.)
-For home networks a hub would work just as well as a switch, but not too many companies make hubs anymore because switches have dropped in price so much.
-Some computers come with NICs integrated into the motherboard.
-Check the back of your computer for an RJ-45 jack.
-It looks like a telephone jack but has 8 contacts instead of the 4 contacts with telephone jacks.

-If some of your systems are scattered or you don't want to run cables to them you could always add a wireless NAP (Network Access Point - which is like a wireless hub that would plug into a port on your switch) to your network but this would also require getting wireless NICs for those PCs.
-They also make PCMCIA versions of NICs so you can connect your notebook into your home network.
+If some of your PCs are scattered around the house or you don't want to run cables to them you could always add a Wireless Access Point (which is like a wireless version of a switch) to your network but this would also require getting wireless NICs for those PCs.
 Once you've got the hardware in place, you just configure the network settings in the PC software.
 We'll cover the Debian network configuration below.
 On Windows PCs, go to

 The family in the diagram below chose a Class C private address range of 192.168.5.x